aquasecurity/marketplaces/aws/docs/eks/pages/aqua-for-production.md

 ## Appendix
 ### Create a new EKS cluster
 Creation of an EKS cluster can be simplified using eksctl commands: [https://eksctl.io/].
-<br>If you choose to use a separate EKS environment solely to host the Aqua CSP platform, then it is recommended that you create a private nodegroup in your EKS cluster and use a NAT gateway for communication.
+<br>If you choose to use a separate EKS environment solely to host the Aqua Enterprise platform, then it is recommended that you create a <i><b>private nodegroup</b></i> in your EKS cluster and use a <b>NAT gateway</b> for communication.
 <br>
 >Please note that you will have to create an EC2 Keypair if SSH access is desired for the nodes.
 ```shell